ArcanaPath

 As advice

 Learn from the lineage before you improvise.
-Seek a teacher, honour what works in the tradition — and keep the right to outgrow it.
+Seek a teacher, honor what works in the tradition — and keep the right to outgrow it.

 Yes or No?